w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 ### Refine Function

-In the Refine processing stage within JAM, up to 5 MB of data can be accepted during each time slot, which lasts 6 seconds.
-However, Refine yields a maximum of 4 kB of data, resulting in significant data compaction that is necessary due to the distributed nature of [the availability system](./learn-parachains-protocol.md#availability-and-validity-anv-protocol).
+In the Refine processing stage within JAM, up to 15 MB of data can be accepted during each time slot, which lasts 6 seconds.
+However, Refine yields a maximum of 90 kB of data, resulting in significant data compaction that is necessary due to the distributed nature of [the availability system](./learn-parachains-protocol.md#availability-and-validity-anv-protocol).
-For instance, in the context of a parachain, the 5 MB of data represents the [Proof of Validity (PoV)](./learn-parachains-protocol.md#protocols-summary), while the 4 kB of data corresponds to the [candidate receipt](./learn-parachains-protocol.md#candidate-receipts).
+For instance, in the context of a parachain, the 15 MB of data represents the [Proof of Validity (PoV)](./learn-parachains-protocol.md#protocols-summary), while the 90 kB of data corresponds to the [candidate receipt](./learn-parachains-protocol.md#candidate-receipts).

 Refine can execute for up to 6 seconds of [PVM](#polkadot-virtual-machine-pvm) gas, equivalent to the full block period of the relay chain.
 This extended execution time, compared to the current limit of two seconds for PVFs, is facilitated by [secure metering](#benchmarks-vs-metering) and other optimizations inherent to PVM.

-Moreover, Refine receives contextual information about the ongoing work and its surroundings, including details about concurrent refinements being performed.
-This feature enables the construction of work packages containing multiple work items from various services, facilitating interactions like [accords](#accords) and synchronous communication between services.

 Preimage lookups can also be conducted within Refine.
 If a hash and its associated preimage are believed to be available on the JAM chain, the preimage can be requested by providing the hash.
 This